muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

 And whatever can handle big scale will win the small.
-There will be a lot of incentives to one solution for everything.
+There will be a lot of incentives to use one solution for everything.
+Alts will become Betamax.

 "In the next 10 years [H2] will prove that it is the best choice for at-scale decarbonisation"